Live Pterosaur

 Here is part of R.K.’s account of the Japanese retaliation against the creatures that had attacked them:

-” . . . it was the japs [Japanese miliary] on the island who were attacked by the kor.
+” . . . it was the japs [Japanese military] on the island who were attacked by the kor.
 They [Japanese soldiers] apparently shot several wounding them then followed them to cves [caves] and blew [blew up] the entrances.
 They called ships fire on the hills and pounded them for several hours.”

 R.K. asks an interesting question: “I wonder if there is a record of that somewhere?”
 Perhaps there is an old Japanese veteran who knows about this or has written about the battle with those creatures.
 If so, perhaps the word used for those creatures would be “dragons.”